blankaex/blog/_posts/2019-03-23-translating-honorifics.md

 ---
 layout: post
-title:  "Honorifics Don't Belong in Translations"
+title:  "Honorifics Are Not Required in Translations"
 date:   2019-03-23
 excerpt: "Honorifics are not _required_ in translations, and if you think they are then you don't know what you're talking about."
 tag: